The importance of tests & quizzes for students in eLearning

 In-depth analysis readily available

 Tests have to be gathered and graded, and feedback has to be written for the individual learner to take back and improve on particular areas.
 Learning Management Systems give the instructor even more analysis though.
-Through a reporting system, a LMS gives the instructor an overview of test scores, progress and growth with graphical representation to make the analysis even easier to grasp especially when the class-size is very large.
-That way, an instructor has the ability to analyze which students scored highest/ lowest, and which questions were hardest/ easiest for the majority of students.
+Through a reporting system, an LMS gives the instructor an overview of test scores, progress, and growth with graphical representation to make the analysis even easier to grasp especially when the class size is very large.
+That way, an instructor has the ability to analyze which students scored the highest/ lowest, and which questions were hardest/ easiest for the majority of students.
 Reporting is a handy tool that allows the instructor to see trends and act upon them to improve the curriculum.

 It is also environmentally friendly!

 Going from hard-copy tests/ quizzes to offering the same capabilities online reduces consumption of goods such as paper – especially important when the online classroom is large and growing!